Fully Lattice-Linear Algorithms

-\begin{proof} When some $i$ is deemed impedensable for the first time, it may be conflicted or reducible.
-If $i$ is conflicted, then it may increase or decrease its colour value, if it is reducible, then it decreases its colour value.
-Note that while $i$ stays \imped, no other node changes its state.
+When some node $i$ is deemed \imped for the first time, it may be conflicted or reducible.
+In either case, it obtains a colour value that is not conflicting with the colour value of its neighbours.
+The updated colour of $i$ will be a value from 1 to $|Adj_i|+1$.
+At this time, no neighbour of $i$ can change its colour.

-Thus if $i$ is impedensable, and another node $j$ is unsatisfied, then $j$ will not execute until it obtains an updated, changed, value from $i$.
-If $i$ is impedensable and reducible, the updated value of $i[colour]$ is conflict-free from any of the neighbours of $i$.
-Thus any node in $Adj_i$, including $i$, does not face a colour conflict because of the action of $i$.
-Additionally, if some other node $j$ becomes \imped in the future, then $i$ will not execute until $i$ obtains an updated, changed colour value from $j$.
-And, $j$ only changes its colour such that the updated value of $j[colour]$ is conflict-free from all nodes in $Adj_j$.
-Thus, $i$ executes an action corresponding to it being conflicted only the first time it becomes \imped. \end{proof}
+Now, we show that $i$ will not become conflicted again, after becoming \imped for the first time.
+Under \Cref{algorithm:gc-ll}, any node $j$ in $Adj_i$ will not change its colour until it obtains the updated colour value of $i$.
+(If $j$ reads old information about $i[color]$ then it will continue to wait for $i$ to execute as required by the guard \textsc{\Imped-GC}.)
+If in case some node $j$ in $Adj_i$ becomes impedensable, then it must obtain a colour value that is not equal to the copy of $i[colour]$ that it reads/stores.
+Thus $i$ does not become conflicted by the action of $j$.

+Thus, after $i$ becomes \imped for the first time, it only reduces its colour in every subsequent move. \end{proof}

 To demonstrate that \Cref{algorithm:gc-ll} is lattice-linear, we define the state value and rank, auxiliary variables associated with nodes and global states, as follows.